scheshmi/CS-SBU-MachineLearning-2023/pages/assignments/Assignment1.md

 - Ridge regression instead of plain linear regression (i.e., without any regularization)?
 - Lasso instead of ridge regression?
 - Elastic net instead of lasso regression?
 5. Implement Linear Regression with **Mean Absolute Error** as the cost function from scratch.
 Compare your results with the Linear Regression module of **Scikit-Learn**.
+Apply the model on **[Diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html)**
 5. Implement Linear Regression using the normal equation as the training algorithm from scratch.
+Apply the model on **[Diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html)**
 5. Compare bootstrapping with cross-validation.
 In which conditions we should use bootstrapping?
 5. Explain nested cross-validation and 5x2 cross-validation in detail and when we should use them.***(Extra Point)***
 9. How can we compare different models using statistical significance tests?***(Extra Point)***